Your link to course materials, class roster, assignments, and more.

 Summer Internship Tuition Payment

 Make your tuition payment for summer term below.
-Once this is completed and your Internship Registration Form has been submitted and approved, you will be registered for your internship or field experience.
+Once this is completed and the experience you requested through Handshake has been approved by all involved (internship supervisor, faculty supervisor, student career advisor, and registrar), you will be registered for your internship or field experience.
+You will receive confirmation of approval through Handshake, and will also be sent an email confirmation of approval by the Northland College Registrar.
 For payment related questions, contact the Business Office.

 With instructor approval, you may choose to audit courses—with the exception of art and music studio courses—which may not be audited.